-The Cat At Play has become one of the best cat paintings by famous artists.
+The Cat At Play has become one of the best cat paintings among all the female painters.

-Min Zhen, a Chinese painter, was noted for painting human figures.
-He was also known to occasionally finger paint.
+Min Zhen, a Chinese painter, was noted for painting human figures and occasional finger paints.

-He was orphaned at an early age and is sometimes associated with the Eight Eccentrics of Yangzhou, a group of eight Chinese painters of the 18th century who were known in the Qing Dynasty for rejecting orthodox ideas about painting in favor of a style they deemed expressive and individualist.
+He has been associated with the Eight Eccentrics of Yangzhou, a group of eight Chinese painters of the 18th century who were known for rejecting orthodox ideas about painting in favor of a style they deemed expressive and individualist.